pepone/redhat-rpm-config/buildflags.md

 below.
 The main difference is that executables will be position-dependent (no full ASLR) and use lazy binding.

-### Disable annotated builds/watermarking
+### Annotated builds/watermarking

+By default, the build flags cause a special output section to be included in ELF files which describes certain aspects of the build.
+To change this, include this in the RPM spec file:

     %undefine _annotated_build

 This turns off watermarking, making it impossible to do full hardening coverage analysis for any binaries produced.

-### Disable strict symbol checks in the link editor (ld)
+### Strict symbol checks in the link editor (ld)

 By default, the link editor will refuse to link shared objects which contain undefined symbols.
+Such symbols lack symbol versioning information and can be bound to the wrong (compatibility) symbol version at run time, and not the actual (default) symbol version which would have been used if the symbol definition had been available at static link time.
+Furthermore, at run time, the dynamic linker will not have complete dependency information (in the form of DT_NEEDED entries), which can lead to errors (crashes) if IFUNC resolvers are executed before the shared object containing them is fully relocated.

+With the default flags, link failures will occur if the linker command line does not list all shared objects which are needed.
+In this case, you need to add the missing DSOs (with linker arguments such as `-lm`).
+As a result, the link editor will also generated the necessary DT_NEEDED entries.

 In some cases (such as when a DSO is loaded as a plugin and is expected to bind to symbols in the main executable), undefined symbols are expected.
 In this case, you can add

     %undefine _strict_symbol_defs_build